ai/size-limit/README.md

 * **gzip**: with `false` will disable gzip compression.
 * **config**: a path to custom webpack config.
 * **ignore**: an array of files and dependencies to ignore from project size.
+* **entry**: when using a custom webpack config, a webpack entry could be given to check the size for those entry points only.
+Its value could be either a string or an array of strings which should be part of webpack entry points.
+By default the total size of all entry points will be checked.

 ## Applications